juliansgottfried/Dengue/README.md

 Create folder(s) inside "folders_for_fit" called "run_[month]_[day]_[x]" where "[x]" is a lowercase letter corresponding to the run.
 Inside each folder place the data file "bk_df.csv", the object "object.R", and the parameter combinations "pars.csv".
 The file "pars.csv" should have exactly 500 rows.
+The folder "current_files" contains samples of the above files.

 Run:
 Run command "bash launch.sh a b c ..." where "a b c ..." are time limits in minutes corresponding to each folder in "folders_for_fit", in order.
 90 minutes is a good guess.